 Clicking Edit will open the transfer screen where you entered the transfer originally.
 Make any necessary adjustments and then click Save and close.

 Congratulations on the completion of another QuickBooks Online Training Course.
 You’ve learned how to record, review, and edit bank transfers within QuickBooks Online.
-The next lesson in our QuickBooks Online Training Course is How to Record a Bounced Check in QuickBooks Online.
-That lesson will teach you how to reverse the deposit of a customer’s bad check, restore the accounts receivable from the customer, and record any associated bank fee.
+The next tutorial in our QuickBooks Online Training Course is How to Record a Bounced Check in QuickBooks Online.
+That tutorial will teach you how to reverse the deposit of a customer’s bad check, restore the accounts receivable from the customer, and record any associated bank fee.